slevithan/regex/README.md

 As an alternative to interpolating `RegExp` instances, you might sometimes want to interpolate partial regex patterns as strings.
 Some example use cases:

-- Composing a dynamic number of strings.
 - Adding a pattern inside a character class (not allowed for `RegExp` instances since their top-level syntax context doesn't match).
+- When you don't want the pattern to specify its own, local flags.
+- Composing a dynamic number of strings escaped via `regex` interpolation.
 - Dynamically adding backreferences without their corresponding captures (which wouldn't be valid as a standalone `RegExp`).
-- When you don't want the pattern to specify its own, local flags.

 For all of these cases, you can `import {pattern} from 'regex'` and then interpolate `pattern(str)` to avoid escaping special characters in the string or creating an intermediary `RegExp` instance.
 You can also use `` pattern`…` `` as a tag, as shorthand for ``pattern(String.raw`…`)``.